 - While the proportion of short trips less than 1 km made by walking is fairly good, the proportion of walking trips drops significantly for trips between 1 and 2km.
-The above table signals this gap and the expectation that walking could and should be used much more often for these trip distances. - There should also be potential to increase journey to work trips made by walking, particularly given that this is a mode which is very accessible and affordable.
-Land use planning and compact urban form will have a significant impact on this. - Level of service through infrastructure provision is generally good, however there remains potential to improve this and the review should look at interventions which may assist. - While the perception of safety when walking is very good, there still appear to be issues around perception of child safety when walking to school which may need to be addressed. - Pedestrian casualties in the Wellington region are an issue which stands out in relation to other regions.
+The above table signals this gap and the expectation that walking could and should be used much more often for these trip distances. - There should also be potential to increase journey to work trips made by walking, particularly given that this is a mode which is very accessible and affordable. - Level of service through infrastructure provision is generally good, however there remains potential to improve this and the review should look at interventions which may assist. - While the perception of safety when walking is very good, there still appear to be issues around perception of child safety when walking to school which may need to be addressed. - Pedestrian casualties in the Wellington region are an issue which stands out in relation to other regions.
 These casualties are occurring primarily in our urban areas, with fault lying fairly evenly between motor vehicle drivers and pedestrians.